Unprecedented Multipoint Observation of Spatially Varying ICME Turbulence of Different Ages during October 2024 Extreme Solar Storm at 1 AU: Data and Methodology

 Analysis of the power spectrum of magnetic field fluctuations ($\delta B = B - <B>$, where $<B>$ is the running average of the magnetic field) is an invaluable tool for examining the time–frequency evolution of turbulence.
 The Power spectral density (PSD) quantifies how the variance (or energy) of a fluctuating signal is distributed across different frequencies \citep{bendat1986decomposition}.
 PSD analysis provides an averaged spectrum over a given interval, showing how fluctuation power varies across frequencies as the spacecraft moves through the ICME sheath, MC, and background solar wind.
 We used the highest-resolution magnetic field data available (1-s cadence, except for Wind's 92-ms data) from the L1-orbiting spacecraft and calculated the magnetic field turbulence component ($\delta B$).
 The PSD of all the field components can be expressed as $P_{x} = |\delta B_{x}(f)|^2$, $P_{y} = |\delta B_{y}(f)|^2$, and $P_{z} = |\delta B_{z}(f)|^2$, where $\delta B_{x}(f)$, $\delta B_{y}(f)$, $\delta B_{z}(f)$ represents the fourier-ternsformed components.
 The PSD of the trace of the magnetic field is calculated by $P_{tr} = P_{x}+P_{y}+P_{z}$.
 We used the Welch method \citep{Welch_1967} to compute the PSDs. \\ Turbulence characteristics in space plasmas are shaped by the large-scale magnetic field, which provides a preferred natural direction for fluctuations to develop \citep{matthaeus1990evidence}.
 To study this directional dependence, the field-aligned coordinate (FAC) system is used, separating IMF fluctuations into parallel and perpendicular components relative to the local mean magnetic field (e.g., \cite{horbury2008anisotropic}).
+We utilize a 5-minute centered rolling window to estimate the local mean magnetic field.
+At a 1 Hz (11 Hz for Wind) sampling rate, this corresponds to an exact window size of 301 (3301 for Wind) data points.
+Subtracting this 5-minute moving average acts as an effective high-pass filter with a cutoff frequency well below the chosen primary inertial range for spectral fitting (0.01 to 0.1 Hz).
+It ensures that the exact turbulent fluctuations ($\delta B$) accurately reflect the true MHD fluid cascade, without being suppressed by background-field subtraction.
 The parallel and perpendicular magnetic field components are then used to calculate the power spectral density, as described in the preceding paragraph.
-The power spectral density varies with frequency in a power-law manner.
-To analyse the nature of the turbulence cascade, the slope ($\alpha$) of the spectral density variation is estimated using power-law fitting.
-This approach is particularly valuable in ICME studies, because turbulence cascades show noticeable directional preference ( strong perpendicular in case of ideal incompressible MHD turbulence) which is established by anisotropic turbulence theories \citep{goldreich1995toward, chen2016anisotropic}.
+The power spectral density varies with frequency as a power law.
+To analyze the nature of the turbulence cascade, the slope ($\alpha$) of the spectral density variation is estimated using power-law fitting.
+This approach is particularly valuable in ICME studies, because turbulence cascades show noticeable directional preference (strong perpendicular in case of ideal incompressible MHD turbulence) which is established by anisotropic turbulence theories \citep{goldreich1995toward, chen2016anisotropic}.
 In contrast, parallel fluctuations are more closely linked to compressive modes and wave–particle interactions, which are essential for kinetic-scale energy dissipation \citep{sahraoui2010three}.